 9. Design a color palette for your images

 If you have ever taken a physics lecture about light, you would have learned that light is directional.
-This piece of physics is very important to a photographer and forms the golden rule of lighting in photography.
-This is the reason why standing in front of a light source will make the subject dark and hardly visible.
+Lighting is critical to a photographer and forms the golden rule of lighting in photography.
+Directional lighting is the reason why standing in front of a light source will make the subject dark and hardly visible.
 Similarly, having a light source to the side will make half the subject light up and the half in shadows.